Master of Science in Information Technology (MSIT)

 Program Learning Outcomes

-- PLO 1: Students will be able to apply the principles of information technology, computer science and other disciplines to the analysis of complex computing problems.
+- PLO 1: Students will be able to apply the principles of information technology, computer science, business administration and other disciplines to the analysis of complex computing problems.

 - PLO 2: Students will be able to design and evaluate solutions to complex computing problems using industry-recognized best practices and standards.